Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 #### Mengapa butuh waktu yang sangat lama sebelum lazer dapat menggantikan stable sebagai versi rilis utama?

-Di balik kesederhanaannya, osu! tidak dapat berjalan tanpa dukungan berbagai fitur dan sistem yang harus ditulis ulang untuk lazer.
+Di balik kesederhanaannya, osu! tidak akan dapat berjalan tanpa dukungan berbagai fitur dan sistem yang harus ditulis ulang untuk lazer.
 Proses ini memakan waktu yang tidak sebentar, dan walaupun lazer saat ini telah dapat digunakan, pengembangan lazer masih jauh dari kata rampung.

 Another area which has taken a huge amount of effort is historical preservation — making sure that beatmaps behave exactly as they should, including edge cases that weren't originally planned for. osu! is a vibrant ecosystem and users have taken liberty to extend the game far beyond its planned extents, and we are trying our best to embrace and support this going forward.